prasen19/Fraudulent-Credit-Card-Transactio-Detection-using-Random-Forest-Classifier/README.md

        FP: False Positive
        TN: False Negative

+### 3. F1 Score
-F1 Score: It is defined as the harmonic mean of precision and recall
+It is defined as the harmonic mean of precision and recall

 ![F1](F1_score.png)

+### 4. Precision-Recall Curve
+It is simply a graph with Precision values on the y-axis and Recall values on the x-axis.

+### 5. ROC Curve
+A ROC curve (receiver operating characteristic curve) is a graph showing the performance of a classification model at all classification thresholds.
+This curve plots two parameters:

+1. True Positive Rate
+2. False Positive Rate